How to Interpret Biblical Prophecy

 Covenant Theology

-Among the growing Messianic Movement, there are some who have renamed this as the “Two Houses.”
+Among the growing Messianic Movement, some have renamed this as the “Two Houses.”

-Under this hermeneutic, one finds two of the eschatological or prophetic schools of interpretations:
+Under this hermeneutic, one finds two of the eschatological or prophetic schools of interpretation:

 A. Spiritualist